How to Create a Purchase Order in iDempiere for Retail

 - Promise Date cannot be earlier than Date Ordered.

-- Only active products can be added in PO Lines.
+- Only active, purchase-enabled products can be added to PO Lines.

 - Inactive or deactivated products are unavailable for procurement transactions.

-- Product pricing is automatically derived from the selected Purchase Price List.
+- Product pricing is automatically derived from the assigned Purchase Price List.

-- Tax is automatically calculated based on Product Tax Category and tax configuration.
+- Tax is calculated automatically based on Product Tax Category and vendor location.

-- Warehouse selection controls the inventory destination during goods receipt.
+- Warehouse selection determines the inventory destination during goods receipt.

-- Purchase Order must be completed before generating Material Receipt or Vendor Invoice.
+- A Purchase Order must be completed before Material Receipt or Vendor Invoice can be generated.

 - Completed Purchase Orders become read-only unless reactivated.

-- UOM Conversion supports procurement using carton, case, box, or bulk units.
+- UOM Conversion supports procurement in carton, case, or bulk units.

-- Payment Rule and Payment Term control vendor settlement processing.
+- Payment Rule and Payment Term control the vendor settlement schedule.

 Navigation